RustFestEU/transcript/2020-global/talks/02_UTC/06-Christian-Poveda.md

 Then we have like the safe counterpoint of this function, so we guarantee that, if the index you're reading is out of bounds from the length of this array, then we would return none, and if we are sure that we are in bounds, then we return "some", and then do a `get_unchecked` function.

-When you run this, for example, let's say this is a crate in the Rust ecosystem, using crates.io.
+When you run this, for example, let's say this is a crate in the Rust ecosystem, using crates.io and someone else decides to use it.
 They might just do something like this.
-They just import our library, by type, colour function that I didn't show, but it's called zeroes.
+They just import our library, use this byte array type, all our function that I didn't show, because it's not important for the purposes of this talk, that is called and just creates an array full of zeroes.
-They might need to use unsafe, because they need to go super fast with this thing.
+And they might need to use unsafe, because they need to go super fast with this thing.
 They will just use `get_unchecked`, and, if we run this, it returns zero.
 It works as intended.
-Some did you might be asking if you do this, you call this function with a ... index.
+Some of you might be asking if you do this, you call this function with a [?] index.
 We will get to that later.
 Yes, that's the demo.